 ‘Many men make mountains out of molehills,’ I say.
 ‘Minced meat never manages to minimise my migraines.’

-‘Mac Macnamara manages a military museum in Miami,’ I say.
+‘Mac Macnamara manages a military museum in Miami.’

-The cashier makes a politically incorrect loony tunes gesture and calls her manager.
-Her manager, a pro wrestler type covered in tattoos, comes over.
-She glares at me and roughly grabs the parcel I have brought in to send to my eldest daughter, Zoe in Canada.
+The cashier makes a politically incorrect loony tunes gesture and calls for help.
+Her manager, a pro-wrestler type covered in tattoos, comes over.
+She glares at me and roughly grabs the parcel I have brought in to send to my eldest daughter, Claire, in Canada.
 She takes the tenner I am holding out and roughly throws my change down the steel chute.
 It lands on the floor.
 I struggle to pick it up.
-Old people are not treated with much reverence these days, especially here in Downmarket.
-I would not stay here if I could afford to move.
+Old people are not treated with much respect these days, especially here in Downmarket.
+I would not stay if I could afford to move.
 Mimi says that I can move in with her and Malcolm.
-It’s important to be with your nearest and dearest as you get older, she says.
 But I don’t know.
 Even though Noel and Liam have grown up and left home, it wouldn’t be fair.
 Apart from this, I still have my pride.

-I tell Heather about my unfortunate experiences.
+I tell Nerys about my unfortunate experiences.
 She sympathises.
 She is very professional.
-I have had four sessions with her now.
+I have had nine sessions with her now since I lost my voice.
 She says I am suffering from muscle tension dysphonia.
-The condition is the result of the lengthy bronchial tract infection that I had over the winter.
-My vocal chords do not meet properly.
+The condition is the result of the bronchial tract infection that I had at the end of my Deltacron covid over the winter.
+My vocal cords do not meet properly.
 She showed me a film of this on her monitor.
-It was quite scary seeing my internal organs there on the screen.
-Over the four weeks I have been coming along to the hospital, we have progressed from basic humming sounds to words to phrases.
-Each exercise Heather gives me concentrates on the Em sound.
+It was scary seeing my internal organs there on the screen.
+Over the nine weeks I have been coming along to the hospital, we have progressed from basic humming sounds to words to phrases.
+Each exercise Nerys gives me concentrates on the Em sound.
 She says this sound encourages forward resonance.

-‘Perhaps you could ease the phrases more gently into your conversations, Dennis’ says Heather.
+‘Perhaps you could ease the phrases more gently into your conversations, Doug,’ Nerys says.
 ‘Start off by saying something about the weather or The Great British Bake Off.’

 ‘But I don’t watch The Great British Bake Off,’ I say.
 ‘And the weather is always the same, wet and windy.’

-‘Well, there you are then,’ says Heather.
+‘Well, there you are then,’ says Nerys.
 ‘You could remark how wet and windy the weather is.’

-But, to get myself up to speed on what The Great British Bake Off programme is all about, I watch three episodes of it back to back on iplayer.
-Jonathan showed me how to use iplayer last time he was out of prison.
-It doesn’t always work, but maybe I’m doing something wrong.
-Anyway, the aim of The Great British Bake Off seems to be to put the contestants under so much pressure that they forget to put a key ingredient in the cake they are making, so that the celebrity cooks can tell them how hopeless they are, in front of ten million viewers.
+To get myself up to speed on The Great British Bake Off, I watch three episodes back to back on iPlayer.
+The aim of Bake Off seems to be to put the contestants under so much pressure they forget to put a key ingredient in the cake they are making, so that the celebrity cooks can tell them how hopeless they are, in front of millions of viewers.
 But at least, I have something to bring into the conversation next time I go to the shops.

-I start to practice my conversations about the weather on Alfonso.
+I start to practice my conversations about the weather on Roger.
 It is as well to try them out at home before taking them out into the real world.

-‘There’s a real storm blowing out there today, Alfonso,’ I say.
+‘There’s a real storm blowing out there today, Roger,’ I say.
 ‘In fact, you could say it is raining cats and dogs.
 Cats and dogs, get it?’

-‘There’s a strong north easterly, Alfonso.
+‘There’s a strong north-easterly, Roger.
 That’s unusual, don’t you think for this time of year?
-We mostly get mild to moderate south westerlies.
-It might be milder on Monday morning.’
+We mostly get mild to moderate south-westerlies.
+Maybe it might be milder on Monday morning.’

-Alfonso doesn’t stir.
-He hasn’t stirred all day, in fact he didn’t stir much yesterday either.
+Roger doesn’t stir.
+He hasn’t stirred all day.
+He didn’t stir much yesterday either.

-‘The weather forecast for the next few days isn’t good either, Alfonso.
+‘The weather forecast for the next few days isn’t good either, Roger.
 Blustery showers with more persistent rain arriving from the west later.’

 ‘I think it might be to do with El Niño.’

-Alfonso pricks up his ears.
+Roger pricks up his ears.
 He clearly likes this development in the narrative.
 He has consistently shown an interest in the climate change debate.
 He always sits up and takes notice when Attenborough is on the television.
 Who says dogs are cleverer than cats?
-When he puts his mind to it, Alfonso is a match for any mutt.
+When he puts his mind to it, Roger is a match for any mutt.

-‘Oh look!’
+‘Oh, look!’
 I say.
-‘There’s someone at the door, Alfonso.
+‘There’s someone at the door, Roger.
 He looks like one of those charity workers.
-We haven’t got any more money to give away, have we? …… Not since we lost our pension top ups.
+We haven’t got any more money to give away, have we?
+Not since we lost our pension top-ups. …….
 Never mind.
 I expect he’ll go away.’

-Years ago, Downmarket was an easy going nice friendly place, a prosperous town awash with opportunity.
-It had a Third Division football team, three cinemas and a gymnasium, where you could learn to box.
+Years ago, Downmarket was a nice, friendly easy-going place, a prosperous town awash with opportunity.
+It had a Third Division football team, three cinemas and a gymnasium where you could learn to box.
 There used to be a thriving Sunday morning market and a dog track.
-There were bingo halls, and selection of pubs where you could go to play darts or skittles.
+There were bingo halls and a selection of pubs where you could go to play darts or skittles.
 Now, what is there?
-Boarded up shops, street drinkers, kerb crawlers, joy riders.
+Boarded-up shops, street drinkers, kerb crawlers, joyriders.
 I’m afraid to go out at night.
-The Mature Times that I picked up in the post office says the so-called Big Society too has failed local communities.
-The demise of the town centre it says is a major contributing factor towards loneliness and isolation.
-Small towns like Downmarket it says are the worst affected.
+The Mature Times that I picked up in the post office says the government has failed local communities.
+It says the demise of the town centre is a major contributing factor towards loneliness and isolation.
+Small towns like Downmarket are the worst affected.
 There’s even talk that they might close the hospital.
 How will I manage then?
 The nearest one will be forty miles away in Slumpton.

 The youngster brings me out of my reverie.

-At least, that’s how it sounds to me, but my tinnitus has flared up today, so it is hard to tell what he is really saying.
+At least, that’s how it sounds to me, but my tinnitus has flared up today, so it is difficult to tell exactly what he is saying.

 ‘I already donate to charity,’ I tell him.
-‘I buy all my clothes at CLIC Sargent.’
+‘I buy all my clothes at British Heart Foundation.’

-Maybe I have been slow on the uptake.
-I find this happens more and more as I get older.
-It had seemed unlikely that the whipper-snapper on the doorstep should have voice problems on account of his being so young.
-But it occurs to me now that he himself might be on a regimen of speech therapy.
-Perhaps he is under a different therapist at the hospital.
-Maybe his therapist isn’t aware of the benefits of practising the em sound, or misguidedly thinks that the be sound is more beneficial.
-If this is the case then the young man needs a little advice on annunciation.
-Also, he needs to understand how to open a conversation with a more general topic.
-Perhaps he might even begin by introducing himself and saying what it is that he is calling about.
-Heather is right.
+I have been slow on the uptake.
+I find this happens more often as I get older.
+The whipper-snapper on the doorstep, young though he might be, has articulation problems and is also on a programme of speech therapy.
+Perhaps his therapist isn’t aware of the benefits of practising the em sound, or misguidedly thinks that the be sound is more beneficial.
+The lad needs to learn to open a conversation with a more general topic.
+Perhaps he might begin by introducing himself and saying what he is calling about.
+Nerys is right.
 Kicking off with the resonance exercises is the wrong approach.
-You don’t tend to notice how off-putting this alliterative nonsense can be until you experience someone else coming out it.
+You don’t notice how off-putting this alliterative nonsense can be until you hear someone else coming out with it.

-‘Have you thought of starting off by saying who you are,’ I say.
+‘Have you thought of starting off by saying who you are?’
+I say.
 ‘Or perhaps commenting on the weather?
 It puts people off when you dive straight in with gibberish sentences.
-I realise that you have to practise your phrases, but you have to learn to work these in gradually.
+I realise that you have to practise your phrases, but you need to learn to work these in gradually.
 Why don’t you come in and dry off and I will show you?
-We could even watch Celebrity Bake Off on iplayer if you want.
+We could watch Celebrity Bake Off on iPlayer if you want.
 That’s a good topic for conversation.
-Nearly everyone you meet watches Celebrity Bake Off.‘ I think they have Ken Dodd, Samantha Cameron and Bono on the next heat and that fellow, what’s his name, Ayman al-Zawahiri.
-You know, the fellow with the …. beard.
+Nearly everyone you meet watches Celebrity Bake Off.
+I think they have Paul Gascoigne, Samantha Fox and Morrisey on the next heat.’

-‘Pleased to meet you, Bobby, I say.
+‘Pleased to meet you, Bobby,’ I say.
 ‘Celebrity Bake Off wouldn’t have been my cup of tea either, but it is helpful to be able to talk about this stuff.
-I was able to hold a conversation in the convenience store yesterday when I went in to buy Alfonso’s pilchards because I knew what they were talking about.
-That was The Jeremy Kyle Show by the way.
+I was able to hold a conversation in the convenience store yesterday when I went in to buy Roger’s pilchards because I knew what they were talking about.
+Or was that Cash in the Attic?
 That’s another programme I never used to watch.
-If you’ve got time we could have a go at that after Celebrity Bake Off.’
+If you’ve got time, we could have a go at that after Celebrity Bake Off.’

 I might move in with Mimi and Malcolm.
-Mimi and Malcolm moved to Monmouth in March last year.
+Mimi and Malcolm moved to Monmouth in March.
 Mimi was horrified that I had been robbed and practically ordered me to join them.
+There is so much for old people to worry about these days.
+The importance of being nearest should anything else happen ought not to be overlooked, they said.
 Monmouth seems like a nice place.
 It’s a prosperous small rural market town two miles over the Welsh border.
 Area of Outstanding Natural Beauty, it says on Wikipedia.
-The River Wye looks lovely.
-Malcolm says he will take me fishing there.
+Malcolm says he will take me fishing on the River Wye.
+It looks lovely.
 Although Monmouth hospital closed recently, Mimi thinks I should be able to get my hip done at a nearby hospital.
 I can’t remember the name of the place.
-They look after people better in Wales, she says.
-The country air might also perk Alfonso up a bit.
+They look after people better in Wales; she says.
+The country air might also perk Roger up a bit.

-PCSO Stringer thinks I will be able to claim for the medals on my insurance, so I should have a little money coming.
+PCSO Nice tells me I can claim for the medals on my insurance, so I should have a little money coming.
 He has even offered to help me fill out the forms.
 He doesn’t think I will be able to claim for the cash that was stolen, though.
 You should never leave money lying around the house, he says.
 But it was only a hundred or so.
-He says they haven’t caught Bobby yet but he thinks that Bobby probably wasn’t his real name anyway.
+He says they haven’t caught Bobby yet but he thinks that Bobby may not have been his real name, anyway.
 There’s been a lot of distraction burglary lately.
-Pretending to be charity workers is their latest trick.
+Pretending to be charity workers is pretty low, but their latest trick is to pretend they have something wrong with them too.
+To get your sympathy and catch you off-guard.
 It is easy to target elderly or vulnerable people this way.
-PCSO Stringer says that victims can lose their confidence and peace of mind, as well as money and possessions.
-I mustn’t let it get to me.
-I should view my misfortune as motivation to move on.
+I’m by no means the only one to have been taken in, PCSO Nice says.
+The rogue that robbed me is a prime example of how opportune they can be.
+He says that, as well as losing their money and possessions, victims can lose their confidence and peace of mind.
+I mustn’t let that happen.
+I must make my misfortune motivation to move on.